turangarusso/SeleniumAi/README.md

 Next step will be integration of OpenAi to find elements on web page

+The original idea is to auto-heal the code for change elements that are no more present on the web page, using Ai

 Project is in pause for the moment, so probably should be updated